You can synchronize Jira Server and Jira Data Center issues with other work management systems, supported by Exalate.

 To change the proxy user in the Navigate to General Settings → Proxy User in the Exalate admin menu to set the proxy user.

 At the moment, there is a security vulnerability in Exalate, that lets you access private project data with the Connect operation.
-We recommend making sure, that the proxy user has access only to private projects.
+We recommend making sure, that the proxy user has access only to public projects.

 In Jira on-premise, the proxy user needs to have the following permissions: